cloudlatex-team/cloudlatex-cli-plugin/README.md

 Then, your project files will be downloaded.
-Local file changes will synchronized with the Cloud LaTeX server and compilation is fired on the server.
+Local file changes will be synchronized with the Cloud LaTeX server and compilation is fired on the server.

 After the second time, run the same command as before.